cakephp/docs/en/intro/conventions.rst

 ``big_people``, and ``really_big_people``, respectively.

 The convention is to use english words for table and column names.
-If you use words in your language, CakePHP might not be able to process the right inflections (from singular to plural and vice-versa).
+If you use words in another language, CakePHP might not be able to process the right inflections (from singular to plural and vice-versa).
-For some reason, you might need to add your own language rules for some words and for that, you can use the utility class :php:class:`Cake\\Utility\\Inflector`.
-Besides defining those custom inflection rules, this class will also allows you to check that CakePHP understand your custom syntax for plurals and singulars words.
+For some reason, if you need to add your own language rules for some words, you can use the utility class :php:class:`Cake\\Utility\\Inflector`.
+Besides defining those custom inflection rules, this class will also allows you to check that CakePHP understands your custom syntax for plurals and singulars words.
 See the documentation about :doc:`/core-libraries/inflector` for more information.

 Field names with two or more words are underscored: first\_name.